Louis Moreau Gottschalk: Works

-Many of his compositions were destroyed after his death, or are lost.
-Musicologist Richard Jackson served as the editor of a 1973 published collection of Gottschalk’s piano music, and concurrently organized an exhibition of Gottschalk and his music at the New York Public Library.
+Many of Gottschalk's compositions were destroyed after his death or are lost.
+Musicologist Richard Jackson served as the editor of a 1973 published collection of Gottschalk’s piano music and concurrently organized an exhibition of Gottschalk and his music at the New York Public Library.

 Recordings

 Various pianists later recorded his piano music.
 The first important recordings of his orchestral music, including the symphony A Night in the Tropics, were made for Vanguard Records by Maurice Abravanel and the Utah Symphony Orchestra.
 Vox Records issued a multi-disc collection of his music, which was later reissued on CD.
 This included world premiere recordings of the original orchestrations of both symphonies and other works, which were conducted by Igor Buketoff and Samuel Adler.

 In 1984, Nimbus Records issued The Lady Fainted, a selection of piano fantasies, caprices, meditations and paraphrases played by Alan Marks.
+Lambert Orkis recorded a selection of Gottschalk's music on an 1865 Chickering concert grand in 1988 as part of The Smithsonian Collection of Recordings.
 The music of Gottschalk was used in the soundtrack for the Michel Deville film Aux Petits Bonheurs, which was played by Noël Lee on a Steinway piano and released by Erato Records in 1994.
 Beginning in the 1990s, Philip Martin recorded most of Gottschalk's extant piano music for Hyperion Records.

 In popular culture

 Author Howard Breslin wrote a historical novel about Gottschalk titled Concert Grand in 1963.

 A version of Gottschalk's Bamboula, with added lyrics, was recorded in April 1934 by trumpet player Abel Beauregard's dance band, the Orchestre Créole Matou from the French Caribbean Guadeloupe island.
 This is the first recording of this composition, as the first 'classical piano' recordings of Gottschalk's works were not recorded until 1956, by American pianist Eugene List.
-Other recordings related to the specific bamboula rhythm heard by Gottschalk in New Orleans' Congo Square and used on his famous 1845 composition Bamboula can be found on a 1950 Haitian voodoo recording Baboule Dance (three drums); And on the 1962 Cuban folk tune Rezos Congos (Bamboula, Conga Music).
+Other recordings related to the specific bamboula rhythm heard by Gottschalk in New Orleans' Congo Square and used on his famous 1845 composition Bamboula can be found on a 1950 Haitian voodoo recording Baboule Dance (three drums).
+On the 1962 Cuban folk tune Rezos Congos (Bamboula, Conga Music).
 Comments by musicologist Bruno Blum are included in each of the above releases.
 New Orleans singer and pianist Dr. John's recording of Litanie des Saints from Goin' Back to New Orleans was inspired by Gottschalk's Souvenir de Porto Rico.